alexandergall/ALX/README.md

 Such a modified NixOS release could be called a "branded" NixOS release, though this nomenclature is not used by the NixOS community.

+## System requirements (TODO: be more specific)

+   * x86-64 architecture, recommended is an Intel Haswell CPU or newer for applications requiring high packet rates (>500k pps)
+   * Currently only 10GE network adapters based on the Intel 82599 chip are supported (support for 1GE NICs based on Intel i210 and i350 will follow soon)
+   * UEFI firmware for installation via PXE

+## Restrictions

+Only IPv6 is supported as transport protocol for encapsulated Ethernet frames, i.e. IPv6 connectivity is required between the endpoints of any pseudowire.

+IPv6 fragmentation/reassembly is not supported.
+The path-MTU between the endpoints of any pseudowire must be large enough to accomodate the original Ethernet frame (maximum 1514 bytes if no VLAN tags are used) plus the encapsulation overhead, which amounts to 66 bytes at the maximum (for the L2TPv3 and GRE encapsulations), including the 14-byte (outer) Ethernet header.

 ## Downloads

 The official releases of the ALX system built with default settings